 The Carpentries general revenue through Memberships, workshop coordination fees and general grants or donations, will support the ongoing work of the Lesson Program - running workshops, diversity and inclusion efforts, instructor training, lesson maintenance and community engagement.

-The Carpentries maintain and document an administrative and financial management structure that supports the Lesson Program.
+The Carpentries maintains and documents an administrative and financial management structure that supports the Lesson Program.

 Approved 2018-11-01 by the Executive Council